Where to Eat in NYC

 - Ample Hills Creamery – The best ice cream in the city, and many would agree with me.
 My favorite flavors are the Munchies, Snap Mallow Pop, and Ooey Gooey Butter Cake (Chelsea, Midtown West, plus other locations)

-Food Halls and Markets in NYC:
+Food Halls and Markets:

 NYC has SO many incredible food halls and markets of varying sizes, stuffed with high end casual eateries and food spots.
 If you like food, then visiting a few of these during a visit is a must.